Chia-Network/chia-docs/docs/academy/chialisp/chialisp-intro.md

 ---

 ## Content
-In this lesson, we review the basics of Chialisp including syntax & structure, inequalities and if statements, and setting up a development environment.
+In this lesson, we review the basics of Chialisp including syntax and structure, inequalities and if statements, and setting up a development environment.

 <div class="videoWrapper">
 <iframe width="896" height="504" src="https://www.youtube.com/embed/W9QK4PFIIpA" frameborder="0" allowfullscreen="allowfullscreen"></iframe>